Quicr/quicr-arch-spec/moq-arch.md

 subscriber and objects are sent in priority order.

-Relays MAY cache some of the information for short period of time and the time cached may depend on the origin.
+Relays MAY cache some of the information for short period of time and the time cached may depend on the Origin.

 # QuicR Usage Design Patterns